ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Dataset

-\textbf{Annotation Verification}.
-Inspired by the core principles of software engineering, before starting with the annotation process we elicited a set of contextual ``commonsense" requirements written in propositional logic and expressing facts that are always true in practice, such as ``a traffic light cannot be red and green at the same time" or ``an agent cannot move away and towards the vehicle at the same time''.\footnote{To elicit the requirements, we adapted the propositional logic requirements from ROAD-R~\cite{giunchiglia2022road}, resulting in a set of 251 requirements.} This allowed us to automatically check if {\sl all} annotations were compliant with the requirements using a SAT solver\footnote{We used the {\sc MiniSAT} solver.
-Link: http://minisat.se.}.
+\paragraph{Annotation Verification.} Inspired by the core principles of software engineering, before starting with the annotation process we elicited a set of contextual ``commonsense" requirements written in propositional logic and expressing facts that are always true in practice, such as ``a traffic light cannot be red and green at the same time" or ``an agent cannot move away and towards the vehicle at the same time''.\footnote{To elicit the requirements, we adapted the propositional logic requirements from ROAD-R~\citep{giunchiglia2022road}, resulting in a set of 251 requirements.} This allowed us to easily automatically check if {\sl all} annotations were compliant with the requirements.
 All found violations were reported, and passed back to the annotators for further revision.
 This process was repeated (four times) until no more violations were found.
-Thanks to our SAT solver approach we were able to highlight and rectify 6,276 tubes annotations.
-See supplementary material for the list of different requirements and a visualisation of the annotation pipeline. \roadwaymo is the first dataset whose annotations are guaranteed to be compliant with a set of requirements, and it thus shares the same spirit of MLOps works such as \cite{gebru_datasheets,mitchell2018_cards,manifesto}, which advocate for a more structured approach to machine learning model development.
+Thanks to our approach we were able to highlight and rectify 6,276 tubes annotations.
+A more detailed explanation of the annotation verification pipeline can be found in Appendix A.3. \roadwaymo is the first dataset whose annotations are guaranteed to be compliant with a set of requirements, and it thus shares the same spirit of MLOps works such as \citep{gebru_datasheets,mitchell2018_cards,manifesto}, which advocate for a more structured approach to machine learning model development.